 The SEGC Board periodically reviews the minimum amount based on actuarial advice.
 On 31 March 2005 the minimum amount was set at \$76 million.
 In 2010 an actuarial review was conducted as part of the SEGC Board's regular review of the minimum amount.
 Following that review, the SEGC Board concluded that the then current minimum amount of \$76 million remained appropriate at that time and decided that for the purposes of prudential risk management a buffer of \$20 million should be maintained above the recommended minimum amount.
 In 2014 the SEGC Board undertook a full review of the minimum amount with the assistance of external actuarial advice.
 As a result of the review the SEGC Board determined a new minimum amount of \$100 million which became effective as the minimum amount on approval by the Minister on 3 November 2015.
+The SEGC Board is in the process of undertaking its triennial review of the minimum amount including external actuarial advice.
 The SEGC Board continues to review its capital management plan and will monitor the minimum amount, the amount in the NGF and its tolerance limits in light of this review.